Delhi riots: Court orders immediate release of 3 student activists from jail | Law-Order

 - India

-The order came two days after the Delhi High Court granted bail to Narwal, Kalita and Tanha, who were arrested in May last year under the stringent Unlawful Activities (Prevention) Act (UAPA).
+The trio was arrested last year under the stringent Unlawful Activities (Prevention) Act (UAPA).

-The three student activists were not released from the jail on time citing lack of verification details of their addresses and sureties.
+Pulling up the police for delay in verification of addresses and sureties, Additional Sessions Judge Revinder Bedi said, "I would say that this by itself cannot be a plausible reason for the accused to be kept imprisoned till the time such reports are filed."
+Taking note of the undertaking given by the counsel of the accused that their client will not leave the jurisdiction of the national capital, the court sent the warrant to the Superintendent of the Tihar Jail for their immediate release.

+On June 16, Delhi Police had moved an application seeking more time from the court to verify their addresses, sureties and authenticity of the Aadhaar cards before releasing them on bail.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)